-[^] As previously noted a restructure of the executive team took place as of 1 July 2016, therefore the loan balances of those KMP were also removed from the loans balance.
+^ A restructure of the executive team took place as of 1 July 2016, therefore the loan balances of those KMP were removed.
+The 2018 financial year movement is due to a director retiring at the end of his elected term.